CBFT-DT: Analogue-to-digital conversion

 CBFT began broadcasting its digital signal on March 22, 2005.
-On August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts, the station's digital signal remained on UHF channel 19.
-Through the use of PSIP, digital television receivers display CBFT-DT's virtual channel as 2.1.
+On August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts, the station's digital signal remained on UHF channel 19, using virtual channel 2.

 Former rebroadcasters

 CBFT had over 30 analogue television rebroadcasters throughout rural Quebec and Labrador.
 Due to federal funding reductions to the CBC, in April 2012, the CBC responded with substantial budget cuts, which included shutting down CBC's and Radio-Canada's remaining analogue transmitters on July 31, 2012.
 None of CBC or Radio-Canada's rebroadcasters were converted to digital.